Equivalences of LLT polynomials via lattice paths: LLT polynomials

-where the left is a possible semistandard filling of the tuple of partitions and the right is the corresponding lattice paths.
-Note that there is a simple bijection between fillings on the sequence of tableaux and lattice paths in which each row of tableaux $i$ is a path of color $i$ and the entries in the row correspond to the height of the horizontal steps of the path.
-The columns of the vertex model correspond to the content lines in the tableaux formulation (see the labelling in the above example).
-The green cells in the tableaux correspond to a coninversion triple that corresponds to the face highlighted in green in the vertex model.
+where the left is a possible semi-standard filling of the tuple of partitions and the right is the corresponding lattice paths.
+Note that there is a simple bijection between fillings of the sequence of tableaux and lattice paths in which each row of tableaux $i$ is a path of color $i$ and the entries in the row correspond to the height of the horizontal steps of the path.
+The columns of the vertex model correspond to the content lines in the tableaux formulation (see the labeling in the above example).
+The green cells in the tableaux correspond to the coinversion triple \ytableausetup{nobaseline}

+where the cell not contained in the diagrams is given filling infinity.
+This triple corresponds to the face highlighted in green in the vertex model. \end{example}

 We now make some definitions and conventions that will be useful for us later on.
-We only consider tuples with two partitions, $\bg = (\beta^{(1)}/\gamma^{(1)},\beta^{(2)}/\gamma^{(2)})$.
-We always draw the path corresponding to the first partition in blue, and those corresponding to the second in red.
+We will only consider tuples with two partitions, $\bg = (\beta^{(1)}/\gamma^{(1)},\beta^{(2)}/\gamma^{(2)})$.
+In the vertex model formulation, we will always draw the path corresponding to the first partition in blue, and those corresponding to the second in red.

-We say that path incident to a boundary at a face is a {\em singleton} if no path of other colors are also incident to the same boundary at the same face.
-In the above example, the rightmost blue path on the top boundary is a singleton, while all three paths on the bottom boundary are singletons.
+We say that a path incident to a boundary of the lattice is a {\em singleton} if no paths of any other colors are also incident to the same boundary at the same face.
+In Example \ref{ex:vertex}, the rightmost blue path on the top boundary is a singleton, and all three paths on the bottom boundary are singletons.

-We say that two LLT polynomials are {\em equivalent} if they are equal up to an overall power of $t$.